✳ OMNIVIEWER

 How large a CSV can I open?

-Can I see the CSV as a table, or query it with SQL?
+Can I query my CSV with SQL?

 How do I know what delimiter or encoding my CSV uses?